Massive particle surfaces and black hole shadows from intrinsic curvature: Massive particle surfaces and photon spheres

 The conditions for the existence of MPS can be written in a relative simple way using the so called master equation \cite{Kobialko:2022uzj}

 where

 If an electromagnetic field is added the formalism has to be modified, although the definitions remain.
 In order to show that the surface $\mathcal{S_M}$ is a MPS the right side of the equation \eqref{master:1} has to be constant.
-Moreover, the condition $d\mathcal{E}/dr=0$ leads to a a equation that is solved by the radius of the innermost stable circular orbit.\\ If we project the spacetime metric over surfaces of constant energy, the resulting metric is Riemannian, and from the point of view of this metric the partial umbilicity property is seen as a total umbilicity \cite{Bermudez-Cardenas:2024bfi}.
-The Riemannian metric is called the Jacobi metric and it has very interesting properties that can be studied using the powerful results developed in Riemannian geometry.
-In the following section we introduce the properties of the Jacobi metric and its curvatures.
+Moreover, the condition $d\mathcal{E}/dr=0$ leads to a equation that is solved by the radius of the innermost stable circular orbit (ISCO).\\ The geometric definition of a MPS leads to the so called partial umbilicity property.
+Thus, if we denote the system of vectors which are tangent to $S_M$ but orthogonal to $k^{\mu}$ as $\tau_{(j)}^{\mu}$, with $j=1,2,...,n-2.$, then equations \eqref{puc} lead to the condition